 The cloud provides reliable platforms for data sharing and processing.
 It reduces the need for expensive local IT infrastructure, which constitutes a barrier to developing effective and reliable data processing workflows for some WMO Members.
-WIS2 encourages WMO centres to adopt cloud technologies where appropriate to meet their users' needs.
-While WMO technical regulations will not mandate cloud services, WIS2 will promote a gradual adoption of cloud technologies that provide the most effective solution.
+WIS2 encourages WMO centres to adopt cloud technologies, where appropriate, to meet users' needs.
+While WMO technical regulations will not mandate cloud services, WIS2 will promote the gradual adoption of cloud technologies that provide the most effective solution.

-The cloud-based infrastructure allows easy portability of technical solutions, ensuring that a system implemented by a specific country can be packaged and deployed easily in other countries with similar needs.
-In addition, using cloud technologies allows WIS2 to deploy infrastructure and systems efficiently with minimum effort for the NMHSs by shipping ready-made services and implementing consistent data processing and exchange techniques.
+The cloud-based infrastructure allows for the easy portability of technical solutions, ensuring that a system implemented by a specific country or territory can be packaged and deployed easily in other countries/territories with similar needs.
+In addition, using cloud technologies allows WIS2 to deploy infrastructure and systems efficiently, while requiring minimal effort from the NMHSs, by shipping ready-made services and implementing consistent data processing and exchange techniques.

-It should be clear that hosting data and services on the cloud does not affect data ownership.
+It is important to note that hosting data and services on the cloud does not affect data ownership.
 Even in a cloud environment, organizations retain ownership of their data, software, configuration and change management as if they were hosting their infrastructure.
 As a result, data authority and provenance stay with the organization, and the cloud is simply a technical means to publish the data.